hgky95/braille-machine/README.md

 ## Acknowledgement
 This project is developed based on the [Braille from AaditT](https://github.com/AaditT/braille) and [Braille from MarynaLongnickel](https://github.com/MarynaLongnickel/Braille) with some customization to fit with the scope of the project.

+## Identified issues on Braille Image to Braille Text:
+- Requires precise dimensions and alignment in input images for accurate translation.
+- Adjustments to tolerance levels and image size may be necessary, depending on image resolution and braille dot size.